Huffmanra12/z-prefix-project/README.md

 - run psql -U postgres
 - create database inventory_database

-Navigate to the z-prefix-project folder
+- Navigate to the z-prefix-project folder
+- Navigate to the Database folder
+- modifiy the knexfile.js to have a host of 127.0.0.1
+- run npm install, npx knex migrate:latest, and npx seed:run
+- Navigate to the Server folder
+- modify the knexfile.js to have a host of 127.0.0.1
-Navigate to the Database folder and run npm install, npx knex migrate:latest, and npx seed:run Navigate to the Server folder and run npm install then npm run Navigate to the Frontend folder then the project-app folder and run npm install and npm run
+- run npm install then npm run
+- Navigate to the Frontend folder then the project-app folder run - npm install and npm run

 -----Using the App------